yellowbean/absbox-doc/docs/source/howto.rst

 Financial Reports
 ^^^^^^^^^^^^^^^^^^^^^

+This will offer a high level on how stats chagnes during cashflow projection.

 user can inspect `Balancesheet` and `Cashflow` report from a highlevel. :ref:`How to view projected quasi Financial Reports ?`